stephen-fox/finley/README.md

   -no-ilspy-errors
     	Exit if ILSpy fails to decompile a file -num-workers int
-    	Number of .NET decompiler instances to run concurrently (default 8) -o string
+    	Number of .NET decompiler instances to run concurrently (default n) -o string
     	The output directory.
 Creates a new directory if not specified -r	Scan recursively